-The Plan provides major medical coverage, subject to a deductible, and a maximum benefit limit of \$2,000,000 per person for eliqible retired employees and qualified dependent spouses.
+The Plan provides major medical coverage, subject to a deductible, and a maximum benefit limit of \$2,000,000 per person for eligible retired employees and qualified dependent spouses.
 Retirees and their spouses are eligible for Port-paid, post-employment medical benefits upon attainment of age of 60 through the age of 69, provided they have completed a minimum of 15 years of service and are eligible to retire under PERS.
-Employees retiring before the age of 60 are eligible for Port-paid, post-employment medical for up to 10 years, provided they have completed 20 years of service and are eligible to retire under PERS.
-There are 18 active members, 21 in-active members and zero in-active members entitled to but not yet receiving benefits in the Plan.
+Employees retiring before the age of 60 are eligible for Port-paid, post-employment medical benefits for up to 10 years, provided they have completed 20 years of service and are eligible to retire under PERS.
+The Plan is closed to employees hired on or after March 15, 2007.
+The Plan does not require employee or retiree contributions.
+There are 16 active members, 17 inactive members and zero inactive members entitled to but not yet receiving benefits in the Plan.

-The Port will fund the Plan as necessary to enable the Plan to pay vested accrued benefits to participants as they become due and payable.
-The Plan currently operates as a frozen plan, and does not accept the participation of employees hired on or after March 15, 2007.
+The Port will fund the Plan as necessary to enable the Plan to pay vested accrued benefits to participants as they become due.
+However, the Trust was fully funded at its inception and it has not needed additional contributions from the Port.

-Summary of Accounting Policies

-The financial statements are prepared using the accrual basis of accounting.
-Medical benefits that are in accordance with the DB Plan are recognized when due and payable.
-Contributions to the DB Plan are recognized in the period that the contributions are made.
+Summary of accounting policies: The financial statements are prepared using the accrual basis of accounting.
+Medical benefits that are in accordance with the Plan are recognized when due.
+Contributions to the Plan, if required, will be recognized in the period that the contributions are made.